3dcitydb/importer-exporter/impexp-client/resources/doc/README.txt

    - @cliName@.bat   (Microsoft Windows family)
    - @cliName@       (UNIX/Linux family, macOS)

-   To show the help message and all available options, simply type the following command:
+   To show the help message and all available subcommands, simply type the following command:

-       @cliName@ -help
+       @cliName@ --help

-   To run an operation without a graphical user interface, use the -shell option and the option for the operation.
-For example, type the following command to import a CityGML file:

-       @cliName@ -shell -import [-options] /path/to/CityGML.gml

-   To launch the graphical user interface, simply run the CLI script without additional options.

    PLEASE NOTE:
    The CLI scripts set the initial heap size of the Java Virtual Machine (JVM) to 1GB using the -Xms parameter of the JVM.
-This value has been chosen to be reasonable for most platforms.
-Please edit the CLI scripts in case you need to adapt the default values (e.g., in order to increase the available main memory).
+This value has been chosen to be reasonable for most scenarios.
+Please edit the CLI scripts in case you need to adapt the default value.
+You can also use the environment variables JAVA_OPTS and IMPEXP_OPTS to pass JVM options to CLI script.

 7. Documentation